hexagontk/hexagon/hexagon_site/pages/quick_start.md

 1. Be simple to use: make it easy to develop user services (HTTP or message consumers) quickly.
 It is focused on making the usual tasks easy, rather than making a complex tool with a lot of features.
-2. Make it easy to hack: allow the user to add extensions or change the framework itself.
+2. Make it easy to hack: allow the user to add extensions or change the toolkit itself.
 The code is meant to be simple for the users to understand it.
 Avoid having to read blogs, documentation or getting certified to use it effectively.

 Which are NOT project goals: